Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Introduction

 The paper is organized as follows.
 Section \ref{sec:qc_factorization} describes the important features of a quasi-classical factorization, settling on two important features: ``robustness," referring to slow growth of entanglement between pointer states and the environment, and ``predictability," meaning that pointer observables approximately obey classical equations with low variance.
 We emphasize how these features will not be manifest in any arbitrary factorization and use a bipartite example to demonstrate these characteristics.
 We then examine these two features in turn.
 Section \ref{sec:robustness} considers robustness, showing that it is non-generic, and investigating what kinds of decompositions will minimize the growth of entanglement.
-Section \ref{sec:predictability} we derive conditions for the existence of classical behavior of the system interacting with its environment.
-These include the ``collimation'' of the self-Hamiltonian, needed to ensure that initially peaked states remain relatively peaked, and the pointer observables approximately obeying classical equations of motion.
+In section \ref{sec:predictability}, we discuss predictability of classical states under evolution, and outline a method to quantify the spread induced in initially predictable states of the pointer observable.
 In section \ref{sec:algorithm}, we will outline an algorithm to sift through different decompositions of Hilbert space, given a Hamiltonian to pick out the one with manifest quasi-classicality.
 We will define an entropy-based quantity that we call \emph{Schwinger Entropy} whose minimization ensures the existence of low entropy states that are both resistant to entanglement production and have a pointer observable that evolves quasi-classically.
+In Section \ref{sec:conjugate}, we make contact with the notion of conjugate variables, and describe under what conditions one can interpret them as classical position and momentum.
+We connect quasi-classicality with features of the Hamiltonian.
+These include the ``collimation'' of the self-Hamiltonian, needed to ensure that initially peaked states remain relatively peaked, and the pointer observables approximately obeying classical equations of motion.
 We close with a worked example and some discussion.